incuna/django-wkhtmltopdf/README.rst

 Converts html to PDF
 --------------------

-Provides a thin wrapper to the wkhtmltopdf binary from http://code.google.com/p/wkhtmltopdf/
+Provides a thin wrapper to the wkhtmltopdf binary from https://github.com/wkhtmltopdf/wkhtmltopdf Get the wkhtmltopdf binaries from http://wkhtmltopdf.org/

 Requirements